SwarnaKishore/modal-ai-chat/README.md

 - Modal GPU deployment with vLLM's OpenAI-compatible chat API.
 - Persistent daily per-IP rate limiting with Upstash Redis.
 - Cold-start-aware UX for serverless GPU inference.
-- System prompt editing for experimenting with model behavior.
+- Settings drawer for system prompt, temperature, and max response length.
 - Markdown rendering with copyable code blocks.
-- Local browser chat history with a ChatGPT-style sidebar.
+- Local browser chat history with a ChatGPT-style sidebar, delete, and clear controls.
+- User-controlled streaming cancellation with partial response preservation.
 - Response timing that shows when the model started responding and when it finished.

 ## Architecture